 Loaded with extras that cost more on other designs, every CTLS comes equipped with a BRS High-Speed 1350 emergency airframe parachute.
 Additionally all CTLS or CTLSi aircraft come standards with large dual screen digital flight info instrument with engine monitoring.
 An autopilot is a common option.

-AeroJones is headquartered in Taiwan where its parent company makes optics for the best smartphones among other high quality components.
+AeroJones is headquartered in Taiwan and its parent company makes optics for the best smartphones among other high quality components.
 Their quality approach to manufacturing shows in the finished CTLSi product.

 One company making a splash at the brand-new DeLand Sport Aviation Showcase event that opened today was AeroJones, occupying the first two spaces inside the entrance.